 Payment terms vary by customer and type of revenue contract.
 The Company generally expects that the period of time between payment and transfer of promised goods or services will be less than one year.
 In such instances, the Company has elected the practical expedient to not evaluate whether a significant financing component exists.
-As permitted under the practical expedient available under ASC 606, the Company does not disclose the value of unsatisfied performance obligations for (i) contracts with an original expected length of one year or less, and (ii) contracts for which the Company recognizes revenue at the amount which it has the right to invoice for services performed.
+As permitted under the practical expedient available under ASC Topic 606, Revenue from Contracts with Customers ("ASC 606"), the Company does not disclose the value of unsatisfied performance obligations for (i) contracts with an original expected length of one year or less, and (ii) contracts for which the Company recognizes revenue at the amount which it has the right to invoice for services performed.